cits3007/cits3007.github.io/assets/lectures/lect03--memory2.md

 ### Buffer overflows -- relevance

-- We've seen a historical case where buffer overflows were used in a security incident (the Morris Internet worm)
 - Buffer overflows are *still* a very major source of vulnerabilities
-- The CWE ("Common Weakness Enumeration") database has annual "[Top 25 most dangerous software weaknesses][cwe-top-25]" lists
+- The CWE database has annual "[Top 25 most dangerous software weaknesses][cwe-top-25]" lists
   - CWE-787, "Out-of-bounds write", the category to which many buffer overflows belong, has been in the top 2 CWEs for 4 years running